kingalingaling/kingalingaling/README.md

 - 👋 Hi, I’m @kingalingaling
 - 👀 I’m interested in Data Analysis and Machine Learning.
-Also picking up software development with Python
+Also working as software developer with JavaScript
-- 🌱 I’m currently learning Python's Django framework
+- 🌱 I’m currently working with React/Next
 - 💞️ I’m looking to collaborate on web applications and developing REST APIs
 - 📫 How to reach me?
 Text me on Telegram @banana_warrior